vivianh38/genai-os/README.md

 ## Key Features

-* Multi-lingual turnkey solution for GenAI development and deployment on Linux and Windows
+* Multi-lingual turnkey solution for GenAI development and deployment on Linux, Windows, and macOS

-* Concurrent multi-chat, quoting, full prompt-list import/export/share, and more for users
+* Concurrent multi-chat, quoting, full prompt-list import/export/share, text and image generation, and more for users

 * Flexible orchestration of prompts x RAGs x bots x models x hardware/GPUs